 Make your pick for 2025 SPOTY with Paddy Power and get £30 in free bets for a £5 deposit

-When is 2025 Sports Personality of the Year
+2025 Sports Personality date

 The BBC Sports Personality of the Year awards ceremony takes place in December of each year, with the most recent edition being broadcast live on December 17, 2024.